History of the Boy Scouts of America: W. D. Boyce and the Unknown Scout

-Scouting comes to the U.S.
+Scouting comes to the United States

 Boyce returned to the United States and with Edward S. Stewart and Stanley D. Willis.
-He incorporated the Boy Scouts of America on February 8, 1910 and applied for a congressional charter.
+He incorporated the Boy Scouts of America on February 8, 1910, and applied for a congressional charter.
 The bill was tied up with a charter for the Rockefeller Foundation and Boyce withdrew it after many delays.
 Around this time, William Randolph Hearst, a rival newspaperman, formed the American Boy Scouts (ABS), a group that lasted through 1918.
 Between business and travel, Boyce did not spend much time on the new organization.
 Edgar M. Robinson, a senior administrator of the YMCA in New York City, learned of the new Boy Scout program and traveled to Chicago where he agreed to help Boyce organize the Boy Scouts as a national organization.
 Boyce pledged $1000 a month for a year to support the program– but reports indicate only three or four payments were actually made.
 Robinson returned to New York to begin the search for members.
 After a series of meetings in early 1910, the Woodcraft Indians led by Ernest Thompson Seton, the Boy Scouts of the United States headed by Colonel Peter Bomus and the National Scouts of America headed by Colonel William Verbeck were absorbed into the BSA.
 The National Highway Patrol Association Scouts headed by Colonel E. S. Cornell and the Boy Pioneers (formerly known as the Sons of Daniel Boone) headed by Daniel Carter Beard were folded.
 The BSA National Office opened in the 28th Street YMCA in New York City on June 1, 1910.
 The first managing secretary (the precursor to the Chief Scout Executive) was John Alexander, a YMCA administrator from Philadelphia, Pennsylvania.
 By autumn BSA had 2,500 leader applications from 44 states and 150,900 youth inquiries.

 The National Council was formed in the fall of 1910 with Colin H. Livingstone as the national president, Robinson becoming the managing secretary (on a temporary leave from the YMCA) and Seton as Chief Scout.
 Beard, Bomus and Verbeck became the National Commissioners.
-Seton wrote A Handbook of Woodcraft, Scouting, and Life-craft, the original edition of what is now the Boy Scout Handbook.
-It was hastily published and shipped to potential leaders for review.
 Robinson wanted to return to his full-time position at the YMCA, so Livingstone put out inquiries for a replacement.

-They hired James E. West, an enterprising young lawyer known as an advocate of children's rights.
-West was hired on a six-month temporary basis that lasted 35 years.
+James E. West was a federal government lawyer known as a leading advocate of children's rights.
+In 1910, with the endorsement of President Roosevelt, West was hired on a six-month temporary basis by Boy Scouts of America starting on January 1, 1911.
+This employment would end up lasting 35 years.